hkh0750/contest/README.md

-- 👋 Hi, I’m @hkh0750
+- 👋 Hi, I’m Gwanghun Ha.
 - 👀 I’m interested in Data Analyzing & Data Science.
-- 🌱 I’m currently learning Statistics, and further more planning to learn programming languages.
+- 🌱 I'm currently studying(major in) Applied Statistics, and further more planning to learn ML/DL and AIs.
-- 💞️ I’m looking to collaborate with any talanted data scientiests or programmers.
+- 💞️ I’m looking foward to collaborate with any talanted data scientiests or programmers.
-- 📫 How to reach me is he/him
+- 📫 How to reach me is he/him.